/ / / / /

 Simple Fattoush Salad (Middle Eastern Favorite)

 Fattoush salad is one of those salads that tastes fresh, bright, and effortlessly simple — yet somehow feels special every single time.
-This authentic Labanese salad is made with crisp romaine lettuce, juicy tomatoes, cucumbers, toasted pita chips, and a lemony sumac dressing that brings everything together.
+This authentic Lebanese salad is made with crisp romaine lettuce, juicy tomatoes, cucumbers, toasted pita chips, and a lemony sumac dressing that brings everything together.
 It’s crunchy, tangy, and incredibly refreshing… the salad that proves salads don’t have to be boring.

 What you will need:

 • Sumac Do not skip this!
 It is the star of the show!
+It adds a tangy, citrusy flavor that makes fattoush truly unique.

 fattoush salad